 - "Pennsylvania court hears closing arguments in trial of mayor," Reuters, February 2018

 - "Allentown Mayor Ed Pawlowski trial: A closer look at the prosecution, defense and judge," The Morning Call, January 2018

 - "Michelle Morgan, Esq.: U.S. Attorney's Office – Eastern District of Pennsylvania," From Liberty to Captivity

 Prior to joining DLA Piper, Michelle worked in the US Attorney's Office for the Eastern District of Pennsylvania in Philadelphia as an Assistant US Attorney and the Chief, Corruption & Civil Rights Section, and as Deputy Criminal Chief.
 She was also an Assistant US Attorney in the Northern District of California in San Francisco.

-Michelle was also an adjust professor of law at Villanova University School of Law; a trial attorney and counsel for policy at the US Department of Justice, Child Exploitation and Obscenity Section; a patent infringement litigator in private practice in Delaware; a judicial law clerk for the Honorable Joseph J. Farnan, Jr. of the US District Court for the District of Delaware; and a social worker for Catholic Social Services in Philadelphia.
+Michelle was also an adjunct professor of law at Villanova University School of Law where she taught a course on human trafficking; a trial attorney and counsel for policy at the US Department of Justice, Child Exploitation and Obscenity Section; a patent infringement litigator in private practice in Delaware; a judicial law clerk for the Honorable Joseph J. Farnan, Jr. of the US District Court for the District of Delaware; and a social worker for Catholic Social Services in Philadelphia.

 Memberships And Affiliations

 - Fellow, American College of Trial Lawyers, 2018-present